sentinel-official/docs/docs/dvpn-nodes/setup/manual/docker-setup.md

 ## Install Portainer (optional)

-If you want a nice graphic view to manager your Node container, you can install [Portainer](https://docs.portainer.io/start/install-ce/server/docker/linux):
+If you want a nice graphic view to manage your node container, you can install [Portainer](https://docs.portainer.io/start/install-ce/server/docker/linux):

 ```bash
 docker volume create portainer_data